The Rebel (1961 film): Production and themes

+The film was made by Associated British Picture Corporation and distributed by Warner-Pathé (ABPC's distribution arm).

 The Rebel attempts to transfer Hancock's radio and television comedy persona to the big screen, and several regular supporting cast members of Hancock's Half Hour also appeared, including John Le Mesurier, Liz Fraser and Mario Fabrizi.
-The since-demolished railway station used at the beginning of the film, was Bingham Road in the Croydon suburb of Addiscombe, named Fortune Green South in the film.
+The since-demolished railway station used at the beginning of the film, was Bingham Road in the Croydon suburb of Addiscombe, named Fortune Green South for the film.

-The dress-code and regimentation at the railway station had been depicted earlier in 1952's Something Money Can't Buy, during Anthony Steel's daydreaming reverie sequence, working at the local government office.